No authority can interfere in election matters: ECP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) has categorically said that no civil or military authority could interfere in the election-related functions of the commission.
+ISLAMABAD: The Election Commission of Pakistan (ECP) has categorically said that no civil or military authority could interference into the election-related functions of the Commission.

 The Kasur and Sargodha incidents have not only upset the concerned DROs and ROs but also made the Lahore High Court (LHC) intervene and write to the ECP to stop such practices.

-Initially, the ECP was informed by the LHC about the Kasur incident where the District and Sessions Judge, Kasur, had received a letter from an acting commanding officer of Abdul Majeed Axe Camp, Kasur, for a conference at the camp regarding the general elections 2018.
+Initially, the ECP was informed by the LHC about Kasur incident where the District and Sessions Judge, Kasur had received a letter from an acting commanding officer of Abdul Majeed Axe Camp, Kasur for a conference at camp regarding general elections 2018.

-The district and sessions judge, who is also the DRO Sargodha, told the commission, “this letter (from military officer) is oblivious to the role and position of District Returning Officer for the conduct of free, fair and transparent General Election-2018.
+The district and sessions judge, who is also the DRO Sargodha, told the Commission, “this letter (from military officer) is oblivion to the role and position of District Returning Officer for the conduct of free, fair and transparent General Election-2018.
 Army has been deployed for provision of security in aid to this office.”

-ISLAMABAD: The Election Commission of Pakistan (ECP) has categorically said that no civil or military authority could interfere in the election-related functions of the commission.
+ISLAMABAD: The Election Commission of Pakistan (ECP) has categorically said that no civil or military authority could interference into the election-related functions of the Commission.

 The Kasur and Sargodha incidents have not only upset the concerned DROs and ROs but also made the Lahore High Court (LHC) intervene and write to the ECP to stop such practices.

-Initially, the ECP was informed by the LHC about the Kasur incident where the District and Sessions Judge, Kasur, had received a letter from an acting commanding officer of Abdul Majeed Axe Camp, Kasur, for a conference at the camp regarding the general elections 2018.
+Initially, the ECP was informed by the LHC about Kasur incident where the District and Sessions Judge, Kasur had received a letter from an acting commanding officer of Abdul Majeed Axe Camp, Kasur for a conference at camp regarding general elections 2018.

-The district and sessions judge, who is also the DRO Sargodha, told the commission, “this letter (from military officer) is oblivious to the role and position of District Returning Officer for the conduct of free, fair and transparent General Election-2018.
+The district and sessions judge, who is also the DRO Sargodha, told the Commission, “this letter (from military officer) is oblivion to the role and position of District Returning Officer for the conduct of free, fair and transparent General Election-2018.
 Army has been deployed for provision of security in aid to this office.”

 Comments